fiatjaf/sitio/README.md

 ## api

-**sitio** provides 5 methods: `init`, `end`, `generatePage`, `copyStatic` and `listFiles`. `init` takes optionally an object to be merged with the global object and prepares the directory for your static files; `listFiles(options)` gives you the list of files that may be of interest to your rendering process at given paths and glob patterns in general; `generatePage(pathname, componentPath, props)` generates a page at a given location with a given component and some props; `copyStatic(patternsArray)` copies static files to the site directory; and `end` finishes things up.
+**sitio** provides 5 basic methods: `init`, `end`, `generatePage`, `copyStatic` and `listFiles`. `init` takes optionally an object to be merged with the global object and prepares the directory for your static files; `listFiles(options)` gives you the list of files that may be of interest to your rendering process at given paths and glob patterns in general; `generatePage(pathname, componentPath, props)` generates a page at a given location with a given component and some props; `copyStatic(patternsArray)` copies static files to the site directory; and `end` finishes things up.

 ## quick tutorial